nw-kusuma/OODBS-Class/Praktikum-02/README.md

     - The *second* tab checks whether the given number(s) is a positive, negative, or a zero.
     - The *third* tab also checks whether the given number(s) is an even or odd number.
     - The *fourth* tab show case the usage of integer number in *switch-case*.
-- Through them all, it demonstrate a way of using layout, such as the border, grid, grid bag, box, and flow layout.
-- And it also demonstrate some way of implementing an *event listener* (action, item, and key events).
+- Through them all, it demonstrate a way of using layout, and some way of implementing an *event listener* (action, item, and key events).
-- As well as demonstrating a way of loading/displaying image using java awt and javax imageio.
+- As well as demonstrating a way of creating *model class of data objects* (!? - *not really sure if that's what its called*).

 As always, I use **Microsoft VS Code** for editor.